rogervinas/contract-testing-with-pact/README.md

 OK
 ```

-4. Go back to http://localhost:9292, we will see the consumer "contract":
+4. Go back to http://localhost:9292, you will see the consumer "contract":
 ![PactBroker-2](doc/PactBroker-2.gif)

 ## 4) Provider tests the "contract" using a consumer mock

-For the "Sample API Server" we will use [Kotlin](https://kotlinlang.org/) and [Spring Boot](https://spring.io/projects/spring-boot).
+For the "Sample API Server" we will use [Kotlin](https://kotlinlang.org/) and [Spring Boot](https://spring.io/projects/spring-boot) with [WebFlux](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html).

 Here we have two options to test the "contract":
 * Test it against **only the API layer** using a [WebFluxTest](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.testing.spring-boot-applications.spring-webflux-tests).